Edwin Harvey

-Edwin Harvey (1865-1926) was a Methodist minister and leader in the holiness movement.
+Edwin Harvey (1865–1926) was an American Methodist minister and leader in the holiness movement.
 His emphasis on communal living led to the foundation of the Metropolitan Methodist Mission, which supported the Burning Bush Colony in Texas.

 Early life

 Edwin Harvey was raised in a pious Methodist home in Chicago.
 His father Daniel Harvey "was a deliveryman in Chicago, and supplemented his income each summer by selling household products, such as cooking utensils, to downstate farm families."
 While doing this, Daniel Harvey distributed Gospel tracts to those with whom he conversed.

 Edwin Harvey started his career operating a chain of hotels in the same city.
 He had an experience of the New Birth and shortly thereafter, he began to teach theology classes, eventually becoming the secretary of Chicago's Methodist youth organization.
 Harvey became passionate about evangelism, which he learned from his father.

 In the 1880s, Harvey began to hold prayer meetings in Methodist homes throughout Chicago, where he met Marmaduke Mendenhall Farson.
-Des Plaines Camp Meeting in 1884, Farson had a conversion experience too after which Harvey and Farson became close friends who worked together in Christian evangelism.
+At the Des Plaines Camp Meeting in 1884, Farson had a conversion experience, too, after which Harvey and Farson became close friends who worked together in Christian evangelism.

 In 1890, Edwin Harvey married Gertrude Ford.